graphprotocol/rfcs/rfcs/0003-mutations.md

 * _Mutations_: Collection of mutations.
 * _Mutation_: A GraphQL mutation.
-* _Mutations Schema_: A GraphQL schema that defines a `type Mutation` that contains all mutations.
-Additionally, this schema can define other types to be used by the mutations, such as `input` and `interface` types.
+* _Mutations Schema_: A GraphQL schema that defines a `type Mutation`, which contains all mutations.
+Additionally this schema can define other types to be used by the mutations, such as `input` and `interface` types.
 * _Mutations Manifest_: A YAML manifest file that is used to add mutations to an existing subgraph manifest.
+This manifest can be stored in an external YAML file, or within the subgraph manifest's YAML file under the `mutations` property.
 * _Mutation Resolvers_: Code module that contains all resolvers.
-* _Resolver_: Function that is used to execute a mutation.
+* _Resolver_: Function that is used to execute a mutation's logic.
+* _Mutation Context_: A context object that's created for every mutation that's executed.
+It's passed as the 3rd argument to the resolver function.
+* _Mutation States_: A collection of mutation states.
+One is created for each mutation being executed in a given query.
 * _Mutation State_: The state of a mutation being executed.
+Also referred to in this document as "_State_".
+It is an aggregate of the core & ext states (see below). dApp developers can subscribe to the mutation's state upon execution of the mutation query.
+See the `useMutation` examples below.
+* _Core State_: Default properties present within every mutation state.
+Some examples: `events: Event[]`, `uuid: string`, and `progress: number`.
+* _Ext State_: Properties the mutation developer defines.
+These are added alongside the core state properties in the mutation state.
+There are no bounds to what a developer can define here.
+See examples below.
+* _State Events_: Events emitted by mutation resolvers.
+Also referred to in this document as "_Events_".
+Events are defined by a `key: string` and a `payload: any`.
+These events, once emitted, are given to reducer functions which then update the state accordingly.
+* _Core Events_: Default events available to all mutations.
+Some examples: `PROGRESS_UPDATE`, `TRANSACTION_CREATED`, `TRANSACTION_COMPLETED`.
+* _Ext Events_: Events the mutation developer defines.
+See examples below.
+* _State Reducers_: A collection of state reducer functions.
+* _State Reducer_: Reducers are responsible for translating events into state updates.
+They take the form of a function that has the inputs [event, current state], and returns the new state post-event.
+Also referred to in this document as "_Reducer(s)_".
+* _Core Reducers_: Default reducers that handle the processing of the core events.
+* _Ext Reducers_: Reducers the mutation developer defines.
+These reducers can be defined for any event, core or ext.
+The core & ext reducers are run one after another if both are defined for a given core event.
+See examples below.
-It's passed to the resolver through the mutation context.
+* _State Updater_: The state updater object is used by the resolvers to dispatch events.
+It's passed to the resolvers through the mutation context like so: `context.graph.state`.
-* _Mutation Context_: A context object that's created for every mutation that's executed.
-It's passed as an argument to the resolver.
+* _State Builder_: An object responsible for (1) initializing the state with initial values and (2) defining reducers for events.
+* _Core State Builder_: A state builder that's defined by default.
+It's responsible for initializing the core state properties, and processing the core events with its reducers.
+* _Ext State Builder_: A state builder defined by the mutation developer.
+It's responsible for initializing the ext state properties, and processing the ext events with its reducers.
-* _Config_: Collection of config properties required by the mutation resolvers.
+* _Mutations Config_: Collection of config properties required by the mutation resolvers.
+Also referred to in this document as "_Config_".
+All resolvers share the same config.
+It's passed to the resolver through the mutation context like so: `context.graph.config`.
 * _Config Property_: A single property within the config (ex: ipfs, ethereum, etc).
 * _Config Generator_: A function that takes a config value, and returns a config property.
 For example, "localhost:5001" as a config value gets turned into a new IPFS client by the config generator.
 * _Config Value_: An initialization value that's passed into the config generator.
 This config value is provided by the dApp developer.